Skip to content

 A

-In the 5-year data from the TVT Study, the incidence of serious complications was 34% in the tube group and 36% in the trabeculectomy group 13).
-Major complications include tube exposure (4.3–14.3%) 7), hypotony (Baerveldt® 4.5%, Ahmed® 0.4%) 12), and diplopia (about 5%).
-The types of complications differ between the two procedures: tube shunt surgery is associated with more corneal endothelial damage and tube exposure, while trabeculectomy is associated with more bleb leakage, hypotony maculopathy, and bleb infection 13).
+In the 5-year data from the TVT Study, the incidence of serious complications was 34% in the tube group and 36% in the trabeculectomy group13).
+Major complications include tube exposure (4.3–14.3%)7), hypotony (Baerveldt® 4.5%, Ahmed® 0.4%)12), and diplopia (approximately 5%).
+The types of complications differ between the two procedures: tube shunt surgery is associated with more corneal endothelial damage and tube exposure, while trabeculectomy is associated with more bleb leakage, hypotony maculopathy, and bleb infection13).

-There was no significant difference in intraocular pressure control between the two procedures, and no significant difference in the incidence of serious complications that impair visual function.
-However, complications related to hypotony and postoperative infection were more common with trabeculectomy, while implant exposure and corneal endothelial damage were more common with tube shunt surgery 12).
+There is no significant difference in intraocular pressure control between the two procedures, and no significant difference in the incidence of serious complications that impair visual function.
+However, complications related to hypotony and postoperative infection are more common with trabeculectomy, while implant exposure and corneal endothelial damage are more common with tube shunt surgery12).

 Advantages of trabeculectomy

-No implant required: No foreign body, no risk of tube exposure 1).
+No implant required: No foreign body, and no risk of tube exposure1)

 Corneal endothelium: Lower risk of long-term corneal endothelial damage

-Cost: Cost per QALY compared to conservative treatment is $8,289 for trabeculectomy and $13,896 for Baerveldt®; trabeculectomy is lower cost12)
+Cost: Cost per QALY compared to conservative treatment is $8,289 for trabeculectomy and $13,896 for Baerveldt®, with trabeculectomy being lower cost12)

 Advantages of GDD